martrapp/astro-vtbot/.changeset/serious-pens-hope.md

 "astro-vtbot": patch
 ---

-Fixes an issue where Starlight's ThemeSelector displayed the wrong theme
+Fixes an issue where view transitions reset Starlight's ThemeSelector to show an incorrect value.